AthanasiosChristopoulos/KAFKA_PSO/ReadMe.md

         - normalized to a 0–100-ish range
         - If you plotted those points and connected them in order, you’d get a rough sketch of the digit as written.
         - Essentially the points in order form the pen trajectory

+### Pendigits-HALF:

+    16 Features, 5 Classes
+    99% on Gradient Descent, 93% on FIPSO, 85% on GBEST Evenly Distributed
+    10490 samples on my modified union of the train and test dataset Handwriting digit recognition.
+Features arent the whole picture, but 8 points in a specific order:
+        - x1, y1, x2, y2, x3, y3, x4, y4, x5, y5, x6, y6, x7, y7, x8, y8
+        - normalized to a 0–100-ish range
+        - If you plotted those points and connected them in order, you’d get a rough sketch of the digit as written.
+        - Essentially the points in order form the pen trajectory

 ## Non Functional Requirements: =========================================================